 Chumley is another test subject who, along with GLORP, escaped the laboratories of The SPIDE's world and managed to get to earth.
 Unlike GLORP, Chumley is a full fledged SPIDE-Human hybrid, albeit without teeth.

-Nobody knows why Johnny Skewer is the way he is, only that he's always been that way.
-He takes bullying to levels that would make Scut Farkus envious.
+Nobody knows why Johnny Skewer is the way he is, only that he's always been that way and will likely never change.

-There's been a surge in demons lately, and The Grey Man appears to be their leader.
+There's been an unprecedented surge in Demons lately.
+The Grey Man appears to be their de facto leader.